Academy of Cheese – Level 2

-The Guild of Fine Food, which is the first training provider to offer the Level 2 course, is a founding patron of the Academy of Cheese.
-The not-for-profit organisation is establishing a cheese qualification on four levels to promote cheese knowledge and provide career development, both within the industry and amongst the wider public.
+The Guild of Fine Food is a founding patron of the Academy of Cheese, a not for profit organisation that is establishing a cheese qualification on four levels.
+The Academy has been set-up to promote cheese knowledge and provide career development, both within the industry and amongst the wider public.
 It culminates in the highly qualified and industry accredited role of Master of Cheese.

 Academy of Cheese Level Two is a two day course covering nine distinct areas: